MapsPeople/docs/src/ios/v3/guides/booking/index.md

 ### Cancelling a Booking of a Location

-It is possible to cancel a created Booking using the `MPBookingService.cancel()` method which takes an existing booking object as input.
+It is possible to cancel a created Booking using the `MPBookingService.cancel()` method which takes an existing Booking object as input.

 ```swift
 let bookingService = MPBookingService.sharedInstance()